Example-Based Framework for Perceptually Guided Audio Texture Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose an audio example-based method to perceptually and deterministically guide generation of audio textures.
-By using a synthesizer to create a few examples, we are able to develop attribute guidance vectors in the latent space of a StyleGAN2 to controllably generate both discrete impact sounds as well as continuously varying water filling audio textures.
+In this paper, we propose an audio example-based method to perceptually guide the generation of audio textures based on user-defined semantic attributes.
+By using a synthesizer to create a few examples, we can develop attribute guidance vectors in the latent space of a StyleGAN2 to controllably generate both impact sounds as well as continuously varying water-filling audio textures.
 We show the effectiveness of our method in providing linearly varying controls for texture generation using both objective metrics as well as perceptual listening tests.
-Furthermore, we demonstrate an application of our method to other signal processing tasks, namely semantic attribute transfer.
+Furthermore, we demonstrate an application of our method to other signal-processing tasks, namely semantic attribute transfer.

-Although our method has been more effective than algorithms such as SeFa at modifying the user-defined semantic attributes on a texture, some manual curation of synthetic samples is needed to find the relevant guidance vectors.
-On the other hand, algorithms such as SeFa are automatic and can be applied to any pre-trained GAN without any manual intervention.
-Thus in our future work we will explore the potential of combining SeFa's ability to automatically discover vectors for attribute manipulation with our method for improving the accuracy of editing the semantic attributes.